 Home baking has enjoyed a resurgence as a pastime in recent years.
 It's relaxing, creative, relatively inexpensive, and there's nothing quite like the comfort of a house filled with the aroma of something yummy in the oven.
-Perhaps you yourself have dreams of whipping up elaborate birthday cakes, fresh loaves of bread, Saturday morning cinnamon rolls, and other goodies.
-But where do you begin?
-Stocking up on the right tools will help point you down the path of success as a home baker.
+Got a friend or two who have dreams of whipping up elaborate birthday cakes, fresh loaves of bread, Saturday morning cinnamon rolls, and other goodies?
+I sure do!

-I was once a baking novice with only a few bent pans stashed away in the back of my lower cabinets.
+I was once a baking novice myself, with only a few bent pans stashed away in the back of my lower cabinets.
 Determined to improve my skills, I spent hours combing through advice from professionals and hobbyists alike, searching for recommendations on what sort of equipment I needed to turn out amazing bakes.
-Here is what I found, alongside some tried and tested favorites I've collected along the way.
+Alongside some tried and tested favorites I've personally collected, here are some great gifts bakers will appreciate for years to come.

 If cooking is an art, baking is a science.
 It's literally chemistry!
 Precise measurements are critical to the success of your bakes, so it's a good idea to invest in a digital scale.
 This one from Etekcity boasts over 127k Amazon ratings, and reviewers love it for its ease of use and accuracy.
 It features a tare function and five units of measurement, including grams, ounces, pounds, fluid ounces, and milliliters, displayed clearly on a backlit digital LCD screen.